payatu/Tiredful-API/README.md

 * Cross Site Scripting.

 ### Can I contribute?
 Yes, you can help by sending us the details of vulnerabilities that we can implement in future versions of Tiredful API.
-Please mail us at info[at]payatu.com or siddharthb@payatu.com with subject "Tiredful API Scenario".
+Please mail us at info[at]payatu.com with subject "Tiredful API Scenario".

 ### Where can I get Tiredful API?
 Source can be downloaded from ![source](https://github.com/payatu/Tiredful-API).